Rongxi-Zhang/radar-robotcar-dataset-ros/README.md

 *If you have any questions just get in touch or you can create an issuse.*
 *And If you want to cooperate with me to improve this work, please also contact me.*

-As a millimeter-wave radar researcher, I will publish some work on radar in the future.
+As a millimeter-wave radar researcher, I will publish some work on radar data processing in the future.
 Your attention is welcome.

 :e-mail:	rongxizhangcar@gmail.com